Rodrick0209/ISEP-LAPR2-22-23/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 * Make recurring tests to evaluate that the user interface is not in error with the various options that the user can choose;
-* The user interface needs to be easy to the user navigate;
+* The user interface needs to be simple to the user navigate;
+* The interface must support at least the English language since it is the main language of the country.

 ## Reliability
 _Refers to the integrity, compliance and interoperability of the software.
 The requirements to be considered are: frequency and severity of failure, possibility of recovery, possibility of prediction, accuracy, average time between failures._

-(fill in here )
+* The system must run every day,at every hour.
+* the software must be secure and protect personal and confidential information.

 ## Performance
 _Evaluates the performance requirements of the software, namely: response time, start-up time, recovery time, memory consumption, CPU usage, load capacity and application availability._